How to plan your bike tour route, and how did I pick my 50,000 kilometre route?

 US Pacific Coast

-For many of the countries what highways, back roads and country roads I plan to take is yet to be determined.
-I don’t see that as crucial to my planning at this point and many of those decisions will be made in the moment.
+For many of the countries, what highways, back roads, and country roads I plan to take would be left to yet to be determined.
+I don’t see that as crucial to my planning, and many of those decisions will be made in the moment.
 You always want to be flexible.

 Other cyclists like to leave a lot of this kind of planning to chance and are intentional about avoiding the tourist “hot spots.”
 For me I hate the idea of missing an amazing experience or place simply because I didn’t do a little research.
-My classic example of this in 2004 I visited Cathedral Grove on Vancouver Island which was an amazing place.
-During my 2011 bike ride to Vancouver Island I discover less than 140 km’s away from Cathedral Grove were these amazing temperate rainforests out at Pacific Rim National Park.
+My classic example of this is in 2004, when I visited Cathedral Grove on Vancouver Island, which was an amazing place.
+During my 2011 bike ride to Vancouver Island, I discovered that less than 140 kilometres (87 miles) away from Cathedral Grove were these amazing temperate rainforests out at Pacific Rim National Park.
 I still can’t believe I missed out on these amazing rainforests in 2004.
-Also some of these tourist hot spots are hot spots for a reason.
+Also, some of these tourist hot spots are hot spots for a reason.

-Planning you bike route builds an amazing wave of excitement and anticipation for the greatest adventure of your life.
+Planning your bike route builds an amazing wave of excitement and anticipation for the greatest adventure of your life.

 Pin It on Pinterest